deshwalmahesh/Shelf-product-recognition/readme.md

  ]
  ```

-2. Using Deep Learning: Detecting product using `Yolov5`
+2. Using Deep Learning: Detecting product using `Yolov5`.
+Weights [from here](https://github.com/shayanalibhatti/Retail-Store-Item-Detection-using-YOLOv5)

 ## Preprocessing: The given product image had floor in the background so: